-2015 2014 2013 Assets under management for third parties (EUR millions) 3,394 3,242 3,388
+2015 2014 2013 Assets under management for third parties (EUR millions) 1,703 1,732 1,995

-7 Common Equity Tier-1 ratio (previously Core Tier-1 ratio), Tier-1 ratio and BIS ratio based on Basel III as of 1 January 2014.
-Until 31 December 2013 all capital ratios were based on Basel II.
+- Ommon Equity Tier-1 ratio (previously Core Tier-1 ratio), Tier-1 ratio and BIS ratio based on Basel III as of 1 January 2014.
+Untill 31 December 2013 all capital ratios were based on Basel III.
 Leverage ratio is based on Basel III.
-The solvency information is based on the CRR/CRD IV regulation, calculated for NIBC Holding on a fully loaded base and including the full year net profit of the year.

-$^{\rm 8}$ $\,$ Encumbered assets & total collateral received re-used / total assets & total collateral re-used.

-9 Previous year figures have been adjusted to reflect the changes in accounting policies as disclosed in the section 'Other changes in NIBC's accounting policies'.
+The solvency information is based on the CRR/CRD IV regulation, calculated for NIBC Bank consolidated on a fully loaded base and including the full year net profit of the year. - 8 All funding & liquidity ratios with exception of loan-to-deposit are calculated at a NIBC Holding level, loan-to-deposit ratio is calculated on NIBC Bank level. - 9 Encumbered assets + total collateral received re-used / total assets + total collateral re-used. - Previous year figures have been adjusted to reflect the changes in accounting policies as disclosed in the section 'Other changes in NIBC's accounting policies'.

-2015 Non financial key figures
+Non financial key figures

-2015 2014 2013 % of new corporate clients screened against sustainability policy framework 100% 100% 100% Number of new clients with increased sustainability risk assessment 14 43 22 Number of project finance transactions closed in line with Equator Principles 6 9 8 Number of fees, fines or sanctions paid in accordance with laws, regulation & tax $ruling^{^{11}}$ I 0 0
+2015 2014 2013 2013 2014 2013 % of new corporate clients screened against sustainability policy framework 100% 100% 100% Number of new clients with increased sustainability risk assessment 14 43 22 Number of project finance transactions closed in line with Equator Principles 6 9 8 Number of fees, fines and sanctions paid in accordance with laws, regulations $\&$ tax $^{\rm rulings^{12}}$ 1 0 0